MnDOT Adopts Policy Reducing City Cost Shares on Trunk Highway Projects

 - Establishing a project-specific maximum that limits local responsibility for trunk-highway-eligible costs on MnDOT-initiated projects to 0.8% of a community’s five-year average adjusted net tax capacity.

-- Clarifying that non-trunk-highway-eligible items and optional additions requested by a city, county, or township would not count toward that maximum.
+- Clarifying that non-trunk-highway-eligible items and optional additions requested by a city, county, or township do not count toward that maximum.

-- Proposing legislation requiring MnDOT to pay, from the Trunk Highway Fund, for the remaining service life of a local government-owned utility that is relocated due to the construction of a project on the trunk highway system.
+- Proposing legislation requiring MnDOT to pay, from the Trunk Highway Fund, for the remaining service life of a local government-owned utility relocated because of trunk highway construction.

 Next steps